Baptismal regeneration: Baptists

+The Orthodox Creed states that Baptism is a sign of the entrance into the Covenant of Grace and the visible Church, the remission of sins in the Blood of Christ, the union with him in his death and resurrection, and the newness of life.
+Its writer, Thomas Monck, the General Baptist theologian, rejected the separation of the sign and signification of the sacraments and compared it to Nestorianism.

+Other groups

 Gregory A. Boyd says that Oneness Pentecostals teach what he calls baptismal regeneration.
 The publication Vantage Point attributes what it calls baptismal regeneration to "Roman Catholicism, Seventh-day Adventism, Mormonism, United Pentecostalism (and other Oneness churches), most Churches of Christ and Eastern Orthodoxy".

 Latter-day Saint (Mormon)

 Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe in baptismal regeneration.
 Baptism is understood as the means by which people enter the Body of Christ and receive a remission of their sins.
 Through baptism people enter a covenant by which they promise to come into the fold of God, to take upon themselves the name of Christ, to stand as a witness for God, to keep his commandments, and to bear one another's burdens, manifesting a determination to serve him to the end, and to prepare to receive the spirit of Christ for the remission of sins.
 The Lord, as his part of the covenant, is to pour out his spirit upon them, redeem them from their sins, raise them in the first resurrection, and give them eternal life.
 Baptism is understood to represent the death of the old person and their rebirth as an adopted spiritual child of Christ.
 Baptism is considered necessary for salvation and exaltation.
 Baptism must be conducted by an ordained and authorized priesthood holder.